Principality of Brunswick-Wolfenbüttel: Early modern times

 The extensive gardens in front of the three town gates (the Herzogtor, Harztor and Augusttor) were leased to the former gardeners as an emphyteusis.
 As a consequence jam factories were established which were characteristic of Wolfenbüttel until the 20th century.
 In front of the Herzogtor, the number of gardens grew, until they eventually reached the Lechlum Wood (Lechlumer Holz).
 Its southern edge was graced by the little Lustschloss of Antoinettenruh, built in 1733 instead of a garden house, a work by the master builder, Hermann Korb, who was so important to Wolfenbüttel.
 Wolfenbüttel became a town of schools.
 In 1753 the teachers' training college was founded, which began in the orphanage and later moved to the building of the present-day Harztorwall School.

 Politically Brunswick-Wolfenbüttel was one of Prussia's closest allies.
 Whilst shortly beforehand the Habsburg emperor had been the most important focal point through political marriages, the Wolfenbüttel line of the Welfs became closely linked to the Hohenzollerns through the marriage of the Prussian Crown Prince Frederick to Elisabeth Christine.
 The marriage was arranged by Frederick William I of Prussia and Ferdinand Albert.
 They also founded the "brotherhood in arms" between the little state and the great Prussian kingdom.
 Numerous Brunswick-Wolfenbüttel officers served in high positions in the Prussian Army, most notably during the Seven Years' War.
-The regiments of the principality screened the allied army in western Prussia and, in particular, the allied Electorate of Brunswick-Lüneburg.
+The regiments of the principality screened the allied army in western Prussia and, in particular, the allied Electorate of Hanover.
 An outstanding representative of the military alliance between Brunswick and Prussia was the Duke of Brunswick and Lüneburg, the hereditary Prince Ferdinand of Brunswick-Wolfenbüttel.

 During Charles I's era, there were great achievements in the cultural and scientific fields: the theatre was promoted and education encouraged.
 In 1753 the ducal art and natural history collection—forerunner of the Natural History Museum—was founded.
 These substantial collections had been amassed by the Brunswick dukes.
 This enterprise was supported by Abbot Jerusalem, the founder of the Collegium Carolinum.
 Whilst Wolfenbüttel waned, Brunswick now experienced a cultural boom.